rubengarzajr/canvasser/readme.txt

 Samples are getting placed in exported JSON.

 DONE:
+2017-08-03 Only one particle of a type can exist at a time and animations will override old one.
+2017-08-03 Renamed testp to Interactive in UI and hide actions if object not interactive.
+2017-08-03 Added "flow" particle emission type.
+Burst now emits all particles at once.
 2017-08-03 Version 1.1.0
 2017-08-03 Fixed move anims referencing particle archetype rather than particle instance.
 2017-08-02 Fixed animation bug with undefined previous time triggering anims twice.